-The brand originally began as a design thesis at Boston University in the spring of 2016, and has since been expanded through a series of successful Kickstarters and community events. string&&loop still lives in the heart of the city, and in most cases, your socks will be shipped by Cody directly from the downtown post office.
-They know him there.
+The brand originally began as a design thesis at Boston University in the spring of 2016, and has since been expanded through a series of successful Kickstarters and community events.
+Our socks are all designed within the heart of Boston and in most cases, your socks will be shipped by Cody directly from the downtown post office.

 Frustrated with a lack of creativity within the hosiery industry, string&&loop aims to create genuinely fun, innovative, and intellectually driven products by knitting the beauty of physical craft with the power of technology.